Retirement Social Security

 Some people wait until after their full retirement age to file for benefits.
 If you do this, it can result in a larger check later.
 For each year you wait to file up to age 70, your monthly benefit will increase.

-However, when you finally do file, you also have the option of getting a lump-sum payment for up to six months of those delayed benefits.
-If you choose this option, it will mean that your monthly payment will be a little smaller going forward.
+However, when you finally file, you also have the option of getting a lump-sum payment for up to six months of those delayed benefits.
+If you choose this option, your monthly payment will be a little smaller going forward.

 You collected before full retirement age but kept working